gema-arta/heiwa/README.md

 > |     | 4.
 [Final System](./docs/poc/4-Final_System.md) (core)                               | Under development | Faster performance.        |
 > |     | 5.
 [System Configuration](./docs/poc/5-System_Configuration.md)                      | Pending           | -                          |

+> This will be long to develop Proof-of-concept along with the package manager, and the whole system is like a Gentoo's Stage 3 tarball.

 </details>

 - [ ] Create a fast, flexible, and futuristic package manager.